 Welcome to the Lipoedema UK Website

 It’s almost always women who are affected.
 Lipoedema is extremely rare in men, with only a handful of suspected cases worldwide.
-The symptoms usually develop at puberty although Lipoedema has been known to appear during and after pregnancy or at the menopause.
+The symptoms most often develop at puberty although Lipoedema has been known to appear during and after pregnancy or at the menopause.

 Outside the UK, the spelling of Lipoedema can change to either Lipodema or Lipedema.